-If you’re not sure where you stand currently, the first step is to determine your credit score and review your credit report for accuracy.
+If you’re not sure where you stand on your credit, the first step is to determine your credit score and review your credit report for accuracy.
 You can access your credit reports from all 3 major credit bureaus at AnnualCreditReport.com.

 Once you’ve determined your starting point, you can check for prequalified offers using a risk-free tool such as the CardMatch tool.

-If you have existing card offers available, determine the level of credit required to be approved (this should be stated by the issuer) and apply for the card for which you’re most likely to qualify.
+If you have existing card offers available, determine the level of credit required to be approved — which should be stated by the issuer — and apply for the card you’re most likely to qualify for.

 Record the date you were approved to keep track of any bonus offers or special promotions, and for building consecutive months of positive history.